 - In the window that appears enter the following:

 - Title – your name

-- Location – which space will you be in?
+- Pod location – which carrel will you be using?

 - Customize the date/time if needed